jzaccone/WorkshopAggregation/README.md

 # Steps - Populate Aggregate (first time or update)

 This will wipe out everything in the `generatedContent` folder and repopulate based on links in `agenda.txt`.
-It won't touch any other files in the workshop folder.
+It won't touch any other files in the workshop

 ```sh
 ./aggregateStuff.sh